Should your cat go raw?

 Another problem is the inclusion of non-ground bones in many recipes.

-This is a problem because large (especially cooked) bone pieces increase the risk of getting stuck in the gastrointestinal system.
+This is a problem because large bone pieces increase the risk of getting stuck in the gastrointestinal system.

 Many online homemade cat food recipes fall short of nutrient recommendations.

 A lack of thiamine in some recipes may result in impaired cardiovascular system function and death.

 Evaluation of homemade recipes found low levels of other micronutrients and high levels of phosphate which make many recipes inappropriate for cats with kidney disease.

 Most professional medical institutions are against raw cat food.